1923 Irish hunger strikes: Women hunger strikers

-In February 1923, 23 women members of Cumann na mBan (an Irish republican women's paramilitary organization formed in Dublin in 1914) went on hunger strike for 34 days over the arrest and imprisonment without trial of Irish republican prisoners.
-Members included Mary MacSwiney, Sheila Humphreys and Lily O'Brennan.
+In February 1923, 50 women members of Cumann na mBan (an Irish republican women's paramilitary organization formed in Dublin in 1914) went on hunger strike for 34 days over the arrest and imprisonment without trial of Irish republican prisoners.
+Members included Maire Comerford, Mary MacSwiney, Sheila Humphreys, Anna Kelly and Lily O'Brennan.
 That strike resulted in the release of the women hunger-strikers.
-In March 1923, 97 women went on hunger strike in Kilmainham Gaol after all of their privileges had been denied without explanation (that hunger strike ended later in the month with the restoration of privileges).
-Annie (Nan) Hogan of Cumann na mBan died four weeks after being released from prison, having been weakened by her participation in a hunger strike in Kilmainham and the North Dublin Union jails (October 1923).
+In March 1923 about 300 Irish Republican women were being held in various prisons in Dublin.
+That month 97 women went on hunger strike in Kilmainham Gaol after all of their privileges had been denied without explanation (that hunger strike ended later in the month with the restoration of privileges).
+Annie (Nan) Hogan of Cumann na mBan died at the age of 24 after being released from prison (September 1923) "in a very emaciated state" due to her participation in hunger strikes in Kilmainham and the North Dublin Union jails.
 Hogan was a native of County Clare and was arrested for assisting a group of republicans in an escape attempt from Limerick Jail.
-Constance Markievicz was a leader of Sinn Fein, revolutionary, opposed the Anglo Irish treaty and was the first woman to be elected to the British parliament (she refused to take her seat).
-She was arrested several times and (in November 1923) went on hunger strike until all Irish Republican women prisoners were released - just prior to Christmas.
+Constance Markievicz was a leader of Sinn Fein, a revolutionary who opposed the Anglo Irish treaty and was the first woman to be elected to the British parliament (she refused to take her seat).
+She was arrested several times and in November 1923, went on hunger strike until all Irish Republican women prisoners were released – just prior to Christmas.
+During this time members of Cumann na mBan maintained a constant protest outside of the gates to Mountjoy Prison.

 Mass hunger strikes

 By October 1923, there were approximately 5,000 Irish republicans on strike.
 In October 1923, the new Irish Government hinted that all prisoners would be released by Christmas (many of the prisoners had been held for over a year).

-The largest hunger strike in Irish history started at midnight on 14 October 1923 in Mountjoy Prison.
+After a week of rioting the largest hunger strike in Irish history started at midnight on 14 October 1923 in Mountjoy Prison.
+Mountjoy had 424 prisoners on Hunger Strike with 11 of them being elected member of the Irish Parliament (Dáil Éireann).
 Irish Civil War internees were led by Peadar O'Donnell who asked the IRA General Headquarters (GHQ) to pass a message to the other prisons and camps advising them of their intentions to begin a hunger strike.
 Multiple hunger strikes began soon after receiving the message from the GHQ.

-The mass hunger strikes of October/November 1923 saw several thousand of the Irish republican prisoners on hunger strikes in Irish prisons/internment camps across Ireland, protesting the continuation of internment without charge/trial, demanding immediate release or status as political prisoners.
+The mass hunger strikes of October/November 1923 saw several thousand Irish republican prisoners on hunger strikes in Irish prisons/internment camps across Ireland, protesting the continuation of internment without charge/trial, demanding immediate release or status as political prisoners.
 Previously, the Irish Free State government had passed a motion outlawing the release of prisoners on hunger strike.
+In Dublin thousands of protesters kept vigil outside the prisons, often singing or reciting prayers.